 Your Worm Farming Journey Begins Here!

-This is the first of several pages within this free guide to raising composting and fishing worms or just recycling your kitchen scraps.
+This is the first of several pages within this free online guide to raising composting and fishing worms or just recycling your kitchen scraps.
 When you're finished with each page click the link at the bottom to go to the next page or come back to this page and pick another topic in the table of contents.

 I killed my first pound of worms I received in the mail and I don't want this to happen to you.
 That's why I created this free worm composting guide to help teach, inspire and empower you to become much better than many of us first-timers.

 Click a topic below or Just read the entire guide.
 You're on page 1.

 1. Worm Farming introduction

 2. Worm Terms